Law

 PhD (Law)

-Deakin Law School is calling for expressions of interest from exceptional candidates who are passionate about real-world problems and who are ready to imagine and craft innovative solutions to these problems.
+Deakin Law School is calling for expressions of interest from candidates who are passionate about real-world problems and who are ready to imagine and research innovative solutions to these problems.
 Expressions of interest on any topic are encouraged, and we particularly welcome proposals which relate to the following areas:

-In addition to traditional doctrinal legal research, our academics master and can supervise dissertations that incorporate comparative analysis, as well as a variety of empirical methodologies, including qualitative methods, such as interviews and case studies, and quantitative methodologies, including surveys and experiments.
+In addition to traditional doctrinal legal research, the Law School can supervise PhDs that incorporate comparative analysis, interdisciplinary approaches across science, social science and the humanities, as well as a variety of empirical methodologies, including qualitative and quantitative methods.

 We are seeking applicants who hold a prior research degree with an 80% average, and who want to be part of a dynamic and intellectually stimulating environment supported by world class legal experts and advanced campus facilities.